-Further information www.nhs.uk/conditions/ mri-scan
+For further information about MRI scans, visit: www.nhs.uk/conditions/mri-scan

 If you require a special edition of this leaflet

 This leaflet is available in large print.
 Arrangements can also be made on request for it to be explained in your preferred language.
 Please contact the Patient Advice and Liaison Service (PALS) email: rjah.pals.office@nhs.net